-Email.
+Email

 For non-emergency questions, comments or concerns, email campuspolice@northgatech.edu

-In Person (Clarkesville Campus).
-The North Georgia Technical College Police Department headquarters is located on the Clarkesville Campus, in the Clegg Building, Room 111, 1500 Highway 197 N Clarkesville, Ga.
+In Person (Clarkesville Campus)

+The North Georgia Technical College Police Department headquarters is located on the Clarkesville Campus, in Building Y, 1407 Highway 197 N Clarkesville, Ga.
 30523.
 A Police Substation is located on the North Georgia Technical College Blairsville and Currahee Campuses.